q9f/secp256k1.cr/README.md

 a native library implementing secp256k1 purely for the crystal language. `secp256k1` is the elliptic curved used in the public-private-key cryptography required by bitcoin and ethereum.

-this library allows for key generation
+this library allows for key generation of:
 * private keys (from secure random within the elliptic curve field size)
 * public keys, prefixed, compressed (from private)
 * public keys, unprefixed and prefixed, uncompressed (from private)
 * conversion between the different public key formats

-this library allows for address generation
+this library allows for address generation of:
 * bitcoin address, compressed and uncompressed (from private or public key)
 * any other bitcoin-based address by passing a `version` byte
 * ethereum address, checksummed and unchecksummed (from private or public key)